kindtek/devels-playground/README.md

 &nbsp;

-### _0. [Example default Ubuntu WSL setup] When the program loads, at the main menu hit ENTER when prompted a few times to import latest Ubuntu Docker image stored on the hub with default settings_
+## _0. [Example] When the program loads, at the main menu hit ENTER a few times to import and confirm the default ubuntu-phat image (more details below) being imported on your WSL environment_

 #### 1. At the main menu, type "config" then hit ENTER to specify any compatible Linux distro on [hub.docker.com](https://hub.docker.com/) you would like to use with WSL.
 The format is